apiman/apiman/url-whitelist-policy/README.md

 ## How it works

 On receiving a request, the policy normalises the incoming URL, then applies the configured rules using a regular expression against the normalised URL.
 If both URL and HTTP method are permitted, the request is passed to the back-end API unmodified.
-If not, an HTTP 401 Unauthorized response is returned and the call to the back-end service is not made.
+If not, an HTTP 403 response is returned and the call to the back-end service is not made.

 ## Author